Opioid Misuse, Substance Use Disorder, and Overdose Prevention

 Updates about the statewide strategic plan for prevention of opioid use, misuse, opioid use disorder, and overdose will be posted here.

-For questions or to get involved, contact Kate Erickson at firstname.lastname@example.org.
+For questions or to get involved in SOOP, contact Tara Holt, State Substance Abuse Strategy Coordinator at firstname.lastname@example.org

 Please visit the Opioid Dashboard for more information on opioid overdose death, nonfatal overdose, use, misuse, substance use disorder, prescribing practices, supply, diversion, harm reduction, so-occurring conditions and social determinants of health.